-Ten periods have been found, indeed, between 3.56 and 16.75 years by harmonic analyses.
-These periods are very similar to those obtained for the temperatures in Table 2.
+Ten periods have been found, indeed, between 3.56 and 16.75 years by harmonic analyses and are shown in Tab.
+3. These periods are very similar to those obtained for the temperatures in Table 2a and 3.
 The agreement is within the single error bars.
-Hence it is concluded that the same self-sustained oscillations are seen in HAMMONIA temperatures and CH4 mixing ratios.
+Hence it is concluded that the same self-excited oscillations are seen in HAMMONIA temperatures and CH4 mixing ratios.